Find accessible object; evaluate properties

 x and y are coordinates in window client area.

 • Ignored if window is accessible object.
-Then must be screen cordinates.
+Then must be screen coordinates.

 0x200 x and y are coordinates in the screen.